Developing Advanced Asian Language Skills

 Candidature in the Diploma in Modern Languages.

 To enrol in this unit, students must have completed: CHIN202 or INDN202 or JAPN202 or equivalent.
-Enrolment is also subject to unit permission of the unit coordinator.
+Enrolment is also subject to permission of the coordinator.
 Students must apply to the unit coordinator for permission to enrol at least three weeks prior to the commencement of the relevant Trimester.

 Additional requirements